frg2089/PicoStreamingAssistantFTUDP/README.md

 ## Credits
 - [Ben](https://github.com/benaclejames/) for VRCFaceTracking!
 - [TofuLemon](https://github.com/ULemon/) with help testing, troubleshooting and providing crucial information that lead to the development of this module!
-- [rogermiranda1000](https://github.com/rogermiranda1000) for updating to the latest SA protocol.
+- [miranda1000](https://github.com/miranda1000) for updating to the latest SA protocol.
 - [lonelyicer](https://github.com/lonelyicer) for the recent contributions.
+- [FuviiPeshu](https://github.com/FuviiPeshu) for SA process detection fix.